kacirekj/freebsd-sh-shell-history/README.md

 trap do_backup_sh_history_file EXIT HUP TERM
 ```

 Done.
-Each time you exits the shell properly, it will backup your history.
-However it doesn't prohibit commands lost on violent exit (like reboot).
+Each time you exit the shell properly, it will backup your history.
+However, it doesn't prohibit commands lost due to violent exit (like reboot, or ssh connection lost).

 ## Limitations